 - reduced maintenance and inventory costs through the ability to reliably predict equipment failure rates and thereby avoid excessive expenditure on contingent spares.

-The program will leverage facilities available at the UWA Industry 4.0 Testlab for Energy & Resources Digital Interoperability, the CISCO Innovation Central Centre at Curtin, the ACEPT Facility at South Metropolitan TAFE and other data streams made available by industry partners.
-A new dedicated H2 Digital Hub will be established at Lot 14 Adelaide.
+The program will also leverage facilities available at the UWA Industry 4.0 Testlab for Energy & Resources Digital Interoperability, the Australian OIIE™ Interoperability Laboratory at UniSA, the CISCO Innovation Central Centre at Curtin, the ACEPT Facility at South Metropolitan TAFE and other data streams made available by industry partners.

 20.RP3.0042 Digital Twin Feasibility Study – Development of digital twin models for LNG and hydrogen plants.

 21.RP3.0106 Asset reliability and risk interoperability to optimise maintenance execution and improve risk management of energy producers

 22.RP3.0120 Requirements, specifications and piloting of interoperable ecosystem cluster management